uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 ```
 Notice now we need to add an `init` block so we can still initialize our parameters.
 We've moved up the constructor parameters directly inline with the class name, but the code in the secondary constructor block is moved to the `init` block.

-We can call this create objects from with the class the exact same way as before.
+We can use this to create objects from with the class the exact same way as before.

 ```kotlin
 val hwasa = Idol("Hwasa", 24)